ceejbot/soulsy/README.md

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

-This project has just had its first release.
-I expect to hear about bugs or mistakes in my use of the APIs.
+This project has been released and is in active use.
 My eventual goal is to move everything except the SKSE plugin glue code to Rust, and have the C++ mostly vanish.
 See the TODO list at the end of this readme for details about my next steps.

 ## Building